Celebrate the past, support the future

 Recognizing and supporting future generations of women in media is as important as recognizing current achievements.
 The Alliance for Women in Media Foundation gives students starting their careers nearly $20,000 in scholarships annually.

 We are proud to provide deserving young women the opportunity to complete their education and meet their full potential.

 Our scholarship program would not be possible without the help of our partners, to whom we owe a debt of gratitude.

 All scholarship materials must be submitted by May 4, 2018.

 The AWM Foundation’s partnership with the Loreen Arbus Foundation focuses on the achievements and contributions of citizens with disabilities.

 This journalist scholarship program consists of one $2,500 scholarship, made payable directly to the winning student’s educational institute.
-The winning applicant is invited to attend AWMF’s Gracie Awards Luncheon in New York City to receive the scholarship.
+The winning applicant is invited to attend AWMF’s Gracie Awards Luncheon June 27, 2018, in New York City to receive the scholarship in person.

 Ford Emerging Voices Scholarship

-Winning applicants receive scholarships, made payable directly to each student’s educational institute for the 2017-2018 school year.
+Winning applicants receive scholarships paid directly to each student’s educational institute for the 2018-2019 school year.